prettier/prettier/CONTRIBUTING.md

 In addition to the options above, you can use [`node --prof` and `node --prof-process`](https://nodejs.org/en/docs/guides/simple-profiling/), as well as `node --trace-opt --trace-deopt`, to get more advanced performance insights.

+The script `scripts/benchmark/go.sh` can be used to compare performance of two or more commits/branches using [hyperfine](https://github.com/sharkdp/hyperfine).

 ## Regression testing

 We have a cool tool for regression testing that runs on GitHub Actions.
 Have a look: https://github.com/prettier/prettier-regression-testing